huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

 # Reflection

 The overall goal of this project was to strengthen device security by creating secure passwords, enabling MFA (Multi Factor Authentication), and patching system softwares.
 These measures help to prevent, or atleast minimize common attack points that hackers may try to exploit like weak passwords, single layered authentication, and outdated software.
 The password algorithm emphasized the importance of creating secure passwords through unpredictability and length.
 Creating an algorithm allows for a way to make a more secure and memorable password.
 MFA installation built off of this by making sure the only layer of securing was a password, but also a secondary layer like an email verification.
 By doing this, it provides extra security if a passowrd was leaked or if it was guessed.
 System patching aimed to minimize vulnerabilites that hackers take advanateg of through outdated software.
 This is important especially for computers that have sensitive data like hospitals or schools.
-Overall all three components helped to make devices more secure by minim izing the most common ways that hackers access systems and user info.
+Overall all three components helped to make devices more secure by minimizing the most common ways that hackers access systems and user info.
+The password algorithm aligned with NIST guidlines because it emphasized entropy and length, and patching supported OWASP recomendations for trying to limit or fix known vulnerabilities.